racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 1. Kant's Morality Test
 2. Proof of the paradox of the liar
 3. Human Ethics Simulation Test
-4. IQ Variation Test
+4. Artificial Unintelligence Test
-5. Artificial Unintelligence Test
+5. IQ Variation Test

 ## Description of the Tests

 The term *Alice* used below refers to the Artificial Intelligence being tested.

-### Evidence of Kant's morality about lying
+### 1. Kant's Morality Test

 Kant, like the philosopher Aristotle thought that lying should never be allowed, whether it is a useful, humorous or malicious lie.